 Who’s behind the hard-working tech?
 What makes Quicket’s team tick?
 Why ticketing?
+Here's more about Quicket and the people behind it.

 A little about the tech